By Rob Merlino

 With sales of over $150 million, Scrub Daddy gets another update in episode 907.
 They are officially the biggest money maker in Shark Tank history.

-In February, 2020, the company appeared in The Shark Tank Greatest of All Time Special in the “greatest money makers” segment.
-With $268 million in sales they are now second to Bombas, which has $330 million in sales.
+In February 2020, the company appeared in The Shark Tank Greatest of All Time Special in the “greatest money makers” segment.
+With $268 million in sales, they were second to Bombas, which has $330 million in sales.

-As of June, 2021, the company is still in business and racking up sales.
-It’s hard to find a store that doesn’t carry them.
-In August, 2022, the company introduced Halloween themed sponges in the shape of Frankenstein, pumpkins and ghosts.
-Lifetime revenue has topped $300 million at this point with no signs of slowing down.
+As of June 2021, the company was still in business and was gaining sales.
+It was hard to find a store that doesn’t carry them.
+In August 2022, Scrub Daddy introduced Halloween-themed sponges in the shape of Frankenstein, pumpkins, and ghosts.
+Lifetime sales had topped $300 million at this point, with no signs of slowing down.

 More Updates